Technical overview

 GIFTS is meant to help close that gap with portable methods that can be reviewed publicly and adapted across organizations.

-Four technical elements shape the current framework
+Five technical elements shape the current public package

 Deployment mindset